 Posts filed under “Cycles”

-“The overall unemployment rate, which reached 10.2% on a seasonally adjusted basis last month, remains below the post-World War II peak of 10.8 percent, reached in late 1982.
-But the proportion of workers who have been out of work for a long time is higher now than it has ever been since the Great Depression.
+Floyd Norris channels Dickens to discuss the Worst of Times (employment wise): “The overall unemployment rate, which reached 10.2% on a seasonally adjusted basis last month, remains below the post-World War II peak of 10.8 percent, reached in late 1982.
+But the proportion of workers who have been out of work for a long time…Read More

 Fascinating New Yorker piece on Martin Armstrong, a technical analysts/cycle forecaster I have been reading about for some time — his is a long sordid tale, but the bottom line is he is in jail.
 Its his cycle work that is so fascinating.
 Nick Paumgarten looks at his attempts to predict the financial markets using…Read More